 Loans, credit cards, store cards, school fees and maintenance payments are all commitments.
 Even if you plan to repay a credit card on completion of the mortgage, some lenders will reduce your borrowing potential in case you borrow again after the mortgage has completed.

 If you are considering a new mortgage and are unsure about how much you can borrow speak to our expert Mortgage Advisers for advice.
-You can also try out our budget planner calculator on our website to see how much disposable income you have every month.

 L is for loan-to-value